graphsense/graphsense-REST/README.md

 ## Prerequisites

-Make sure you are running Python version >= 3.6
+Make sure you are running Python version >= 3.7

-    python --version
+    python3 --version

 You need access to GraphSense raw and transformed keyspaces.
 See [Graphsense Transformation Pipeline][graphsense-transformation] for further details.

 ## REST Interface Configuration